polterguy/phosphorusfive/plugins/extras/p5.crypto/README.md

 ## Creating a cryptographically secure random number

 When dealing with cryptography, acquiring random numbers is key.
 P5 have one Active Event related to creating a cryptographically secure random number.
-This Active Event is called *[create-cs-random]*.
+This Active Event is called *[p5.crypto.create-random]*.
 Below is an example of how to use it.

 ```
-create-cs-random
+p5.crypto.create-random
   resolution:10
 ```